Musculoskeletal Disorders Rehabilitation

 -

-Maximum restoration
+Maximum restoration of musculoskeletal function

-Restoration of mobility
+Restoration of mobility and physiological range of motion

-of displacements
+Elimination of displacements and deformities

 Objectives of the program